-How does the stiffness factor translate to performance and feel of the fly rod?
 The stiffer the rod, the more power there is to propel the line.
 With a fast fly rod, you get a lot of power for casting, but in going for the power, you can sacrifice feel and sensitivity for accurate casting, i.e. you can cast far, but not as accurately as you might want.
 With a slow rod, you get a lot of bend and finesse but you may tire more easily.
 With a medium flex fly rod, you get the best of both worlds, i.e. a rod with power to cast over to that still pool that’s 40 feet away, and a rod that helps you accurately cast, and then “feel” when the fish is biting or inhaling on the fly.

 Since every fly rod has a blank as the main part of the rod, in a fast, medium, or slow flex, what’s the difference between the fly rods on the market today?